 The Credentials Committee shall be composed of at least three (3) member appointed by the Executive Committee for a term of three (3) years.
+Members of the Credentials Committee are eligible for re-appointment to one (1) following, additional term.
 The senior member of the Committee in terms of service shall serve as Chairperson, unless the Executive Committee decides otherwise.
 The Credentials Committee may co-opt Diplomates to assist in the process of approving the Credentials submitted by the Candidates wishing to sit the examinations.
 Such appointments are for one (1) year only, although they may be renewed annually.
 They must be approved by the Executive Committee.